kodecocodes/i10t/frontmatter/team.markdown

 ![portrait](images/Rich.jpg)

-**Rich Turton** is an iOS developer for MartianCraft, prolific Stack Overflow participant and author of a development blog, Command Shift.
-When he's not in front of a computer he is usually building Lego horse powered spaceships (don't ask!) with his daughter.
+**Rich Turton** Rich Turton is an iOS developer for MartianCraft, prolific Stack Overflow participant and author of a development blog, Command Shift.
+When he's not in front of a computer he is usually building Lego horse powered spaceships (don't ask!) with his daughters.

 $[tb#]